What Are Gilding Grounds ?

 One of the most popular finishes is the crackle glaze, lets go on to see now how the crackle glaze is obtained.

 EVERY MONTH I SEND OUT A NEWSLETTER WHICH AIMS TO BRING YOU INTERESTING ITEMS CONCERNING THE WORLD OF GILDING AND RELATED CRAFTS.
-IF YOU WOULD CARE TO SUBSCRIBE PLEASE JUST MAIL ME.
+IF YOU WOULD CARE TO SUBSCRIBE PLEASE JUST MAIL Richard at gold-vault@orange.fr and put "gold-vault" in the subject box.

 Hi there, I've been browsing your wonderful website and I can't wait to have a go at some of the techniques you explore on there.
 Your manuals are definitely the best Iv'e found on the internet.